leonidk/centest/README.md

 * Semiglobal Matching (5 paths), with SAD + Census cost metrics, subpixel matching, R200 thresholds, discontinuity scaling for SGM, naive hole filling and bilateral filter window weights.
 Only on the left-frame perspective.

 ## Dependencies
+* C++11 compliant compiler
 * GLFW3 (not used in any code path as of April 2016)

 ## Building
 ### Windows
 * Pull down a version of this repository
 * A Visual Studio 2013 Solution is included in msvc/
+* CensusMatching is the primary project of interest
+* GLFW3 is installed via a NuGet Package, so Visual Studio should pull it down automatically.

 ### Linux
 * Pull down a version of this repository.